The culture came first, the foreign gods followed

 Hanukkah Lessons

 Antiochus did not come out of nowhere.
-He came after the Jews in Jerusalem\Judea went through a process of adopting the mindset and worldview of the Greeks.
+He came after the Jews in Judea went through a process of adopting the mindset and worldview of the Greeks.
 Today, we each are the temples of God, and we live in a world culture that is still very much Greek: self-centered, intellectual, and obsessed with physical beauty.
 We all struggle with renewing our minds with the Word of God and putting on the Mind of Messiah in the face of the culture that surrounds us.
 The Hanukkah story shows us that adopting the ways and mindset of the world can lead us to a point of erecting idols in our hearts, making us weak and vulnerable to succumbing to the enemy.

 A sad note on the amazing Maccabee victory is that within a generation the Maccabees had themselves become power-hungry and adopted Greek culture alongside their Temple worship.
-It is not surprising that less than a hundred years later, the Messiah would be born who is the answer for our constant struggle with the outside world: being born again within so we can shine His light without.
+It is not surprising that less than a hundred years later, the Messiah would be born who is the only answer for our constant struggle with the outside world: being born again within so we can shine His light without.

 May we all know Yeshua’s grace and blessings to be able to shine His light this holiday season!